 Yale’s extensive course offerings and vibrant conversations beyond the classroom encourage students to follow their developing intellectual interests wherever they lead.
 Tell us about your engagement with a topic or idea that excites you.
 Why are you drawn to it?
 (250 words or fewer)

-“What are you wearing to Alyssa’s birthday party next week?” my friends texted me
+“What are you wearing to Alyssa’s birthday party next week?” my friends texted me.

 In a panic, I rummaged through my wardrobe trying to find something to wear.

-“I have no clothes” I would always complain, as I was digging through a mountain of clothes on my bedroom floor.
-Then coming to the conclusion that I needed to buy another black dress.
+“I have no clothes” I complained.
+And I would always come into a conclusion that I needed to buy another black dress, despite the mountain of clothes on my bedroom floor.

-Covid caused me to do a 180.
+However, Covid caused me to do a 180.

 During the lockdown, I had nowhere to go so I stopped shopping for clothes and decided to declutter my closet.
 Where did that lead me?
 Well, I eventually found that I had five pairs of the exact same sweatpants and around twenty identical black tank tops.
 So I jumped on the “thrifting” trend that consumed Tiktok and Instagram the past months.